Anchorage – In the Heart of the Great Wilderness

 Located in the South-central part of Alaska state, and considered Alaska’s “largest village”, this unique city shares its wealth of native culture and wildlife and welcomes all who wish to experience the northern life.
 Do you think that Anchorage is only a snow-covered and cold place just because it’s so far north?
-You would be pleasantly surprised to find that in summer the beautiful bloom of a variety of flowers decorates the city everywhere you go, giving it a burst of a spectrum of colours.
+You would be pleasantly surprised to find that in summer the beautiful bloom of a variety of flowers decorates the city everywhere you go, giving it a burst of a spectrum of colors.
 This city of flowers is like a giant botanical garden in the middle of the wilderness!

-The climate in Anchorage is actually a lot more comfortable than one would expect.
-The ideal time to visit if you want to maximize the use of daylight is June, when the longest days occur.
+The climate in Anchorage is a lot more comfortable than one would expect.
+The ideal time to visit if you want to maximize the use of daylight in June, when the longest days occur.
 In winter, the days average 5 hours long, with December 21 being the shortest day, and it is only in February when the days begin to feel a little longer.
 Summer temperatures can be as mild as the mid-70s and the deepest winter chill can hit -20° to -30°F.

 Getting To and Around Anchorage

-There are some direct flights to the Ted Stevens Anchorage International Airport from Seattle, Minneapolis, Chicago, Portland and San Francisco, to name a few major cities.
+There are some direct flights to the Ted Stevens Anchorage International Airport from Seattle, Minneapolis, Chicago, Portland, and San Francisco, to name a few major cities.
 Connect to one of those outgoing flights if convenient.
 It is also accessible by road from the US from the “lower 48” region and from British Columbia, Canada, through which the Alaska Highway runs, leading into Fairbanks in Alaska.
 From Fairbanks, take the Parks Highway onto Anchorage.

 Unless you are staying close to the downtown area which is compact and easy for walking, the rest of Anchorage is spread out, with a lot of the land uninhabitable, so having access to a car is recommended.
-The streets are laid out in a grid pattern with east-west roads being numbered and north-south roads alphabetically labelled, so finding your way around should be fairly simple.
+The streets are laid out in a grid pattern with east-west roads being numbered and north-south roads alphabetically labeled, so finding your way around should be fairly simple.

 What to See and Do in Anchorage